anhem/test-populator/README.md

 ##### STATIC_METHOD

-Use a public static method that returns an object of the class to populate.
-The method with most parameters will be used if there are more than one method matching this criteria.
+Use a public static method based on [methodType](#methodtype) to create an object of the class.

 ### builderPattern